Pullusb/GP_clipboard/README.md

 In some cases it's usefull to copy "In place" (using world coordinate of strokes)
 The cutting is also more user friendly.

-Cut and Copy works accross multiple layers, Paste is only made on active layer.
+Cut and Copy works across multiple layers, Paste is only made on active layer.

 You can also copy entires layers>frames (bake the stroke position if object is animated).